 Electricity

 The most worrisome development relates to Morocco’s construction of windfarms and solar plants on occupied land.
-The most heavily involved company in the sector is Siemens Gamesa.
-From 2021, French company VINCI will construct a high voltage line that is crucial to connecting the local production to the grid in Morocco.
+The most heavily involved company in the sector are Siemens Gamesa, Enel, Engie and General Electric.
+From 2021, French company VINCI was to construct a high voltage line that is crucial to connecting the local production to the grid in Morocco.

 In addition, foreign companies have secured large contracts for electricity infrastructure, such as Larsen & Toubro near Dakhla.
 In 2014, WSRW wrote about a Saharawi family whose land was invaded for electricity infrastructure, constructed by Alstom (now General Electric).
 Finnish company Wärtsilä has won tenders for diesel generated power plants in Dakhla.